carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![EC2 and DynamoDB via Gateway endpoint](https://img-c.udemycdn.com/redactor/raw/2020-05-21_01-00-45-ac665c89acb1641afb831f1eb795210e.jpg)

 - Use Case: A company runs an application on Amazon EC2 instances which requires access to sensitive data in an Amazon S3 bucket.
 All traffic between the EC2 instances and the S3 bucket must not traverse the internet and must use private IP addresses.
 Additionally, the bucket must only allow access from services in the VPC.
   - Private access to public services such as Amazon S3 can be achieved by creating a VPC endpoint in the VPC.
-For S3 this would be a gateway endpoint.
+For S3 this would be a Gateway endpoint.
 The bucket policy can then be configured to restrict access to the S3 endpoint only which will ensure that only services originating from the VPC will be granted access.

 ### Amazon API Gateway